darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 Our choice of relatively narrow priors on the mode frequencies compared to $\Delta\nu$ is consistent with existing practice in fitting p-modes from red giants (e.g., as used in DIAMONDS, FAMED, pbjam, TACO).
 The usual interpretation of this is to treat the resulting posterior distributions as being in fact conditional distributions (i.e. conditioned on the mode identification).
 The size of the prior intervals that we have chosen can be seen in the inset of Fig. A1 to more than adequately span the range of the resulting conditional posterior distribution.
 It is also standard practice to omit the qualifier "conditional" when describing these distributions, as we have done.

 We agree that our identified quadrupole modes are lower in amplitude than the others in our identification (as a result of both mode visibility, and the distribution of power across more multiplet components).
-We now report results from a H1 likelihood-ratio test in the appendix for all modes, as statistical justification for their not being spurious.
+We now report results from a $H_1$ likelihood-ratio test in the appendix for all modes, as statistical justification for their not being spurious.

 > 4) The entire analysis is based on unrealistic uncertainties.
 The authors claim a precision of 10 nHz for Dnu (Table 1) and for individual frequencies (Table A1), which corresponds to the frequency resolution of the data (inverse of ~3 yr).
 Such a precision level is not reached for longer, higher-quality data observed by Kepler.

 (*)

-We respectfully disagree with the referee's statement about Kepler data, as it appears to be factually incorrect.
-For example, the peakbagging code DIAMONDS reports frequency uncertainties of less than 5 nHz for p-modes of red giants --- see e.g. Tables B3, B5, B8, B11 etc. of Corsaro et al. 2015, A&A, 579, A83 --- which are significantly less evolved (and therefore exhibit both lower intrinsic relative photometric amplitudes, and far shorter mode lifetimes), but have similar apparent magnitudes, compared to Zvrk.
-DIAMONDS uses nested sampling, as we also do, so methodologically this is also a comparison of like with like.
+We must respectfully disagree with the referee's statement about Kepler data, as it appears to contradict the published literature.
+For example, the peakbagging code DIAMONDS --- which uses nested sampling, as we also do, so methodologically this is a comparison of like with like --- routinely reports frequency uncertainties of less than 5 nHz for p-modes of red giants --- see e.g. Tables B3, B5, B8, B11 etc. of Corsaro et al. 2015, A&A, 579, A83 --- which are significantly less evolved (and therefore exhibit both lower intrinsic relative photometric amplitudes, and far shorter mode lifetimes), but have similar apparent magnitudes, compared to Zvrk.

 > In general, the treatment of uncertainties is systematically unrealistic (e.g.: Z0 in Table 2, Gamma at line 344).
 The uncertainty on the inclination is also significantly underestimated (line 342)

 (*)

-We agree that our reported statistical uncertainties on $\Gamma$ will be much smaller than if it were fitted per mode, since pooling between modes effectively reduces it by $\sqrt{N_\text{modes}}$.
-The referee may consider such precision unrealistic, and we agree that this reported uncertainty ought not to be taken at face value.
+Our reported statistical uncertainties on $\Gamma$ are indeed much smaller than if it had been fitted per-mode, since pooling between modes effectively reduces the uncertainty by $\sqrt{N_\text{modes}}$.
+The referee may consider such precision unrealistic, and we agree that this reported uncertainty ought not to be taken at this face value.
 However, we do not use $\Gamma$ anywhere in our analysis; it is only fitted as a nuisance parameter.

 For $Z_0$ in particular, the second modelling exercise also returned a 10% statistical uncertainty, but with a reported value of $Z_0 = 0.008$.
 This makes the two pipelines that we have examined 2$\sigma$-inconsistent with each other --- i.e. the statistical error in $Z_0$ does *not* dominate systematic error, unlike the cases for the mass and radius.
 We now make this explicit in the main text.
 Again, we do not use $Z_0$ directly in our analysis.
 In general we expect the composition returned from seismology not to be representative of Zvrk's chemically anomalous nature, and we would also expect single-star evolution not to be descriptive of Zvrk's actual history.
 We therefore have used this modelling exercise only to yield a reasonable guess for the near-polytropic structure of its convective envelope, and for order-of-magnitude estimates of various timescales of the evolution of such a near-polytrope up the RGB, rather than for estimating composition- and physics-dependent quantities like the absolute stellar age.
 We have further clarified these points in the text.